okhlybov/vscode-msys2/README.md

 #### MSYS2 & MinGW configuration

 The MSYS2 location is specified by the `msys2.root` configuration option in the `settings.json` configuration file.
 It can be modified either from the VisualStudio Code UI configurator accessed with the keyboard shortcut **`Ctrl+,`** or by editing the `settings.json` file directly.
 By default the `msys2.root` is set to `c:\msys64` which is the default location proposed by the MSYS2 installer.

 The 32/64-bit MinGW locations are specified by the respective `mingw32.root` and `mingw64.root` configuration options.
 If not set, their values will be computed according to the `msys2.root` value, hence there is no need to coupe with them in order to use the MSYS2-provided MinGW installation.

+#### Cygwin configuration

+The 32 and 64 bit Cygwin locations are specified by the respective `cygwin32.root` and `cygwin64.root` configuration options in the `settings.json` configuration file.
+It can be modified either from the VisualStudio Code UI configurator accessed with the keyboard shortcut **`Ctrl+,`** or by editing the `settings.json` file directly.
+By default the `cygwin32.root` is set to `c:\cygwin` and `cygwin64.root` is set to `c:\cygwin64` which are the default locations proposed by the Cygwin installers.

+The 32/64-bit MinGW locations are specified by the respective `mingw32.root` and `mingw64.root` configuration options.
+If not set, their values will be computed according to the `msys2.root` value, hence there is no need to coupe with them in order to use the MSYS2-provided MinGW installation.

+**Note** that in order to use the Cygwin-provided MinGW toolchains the `mingw*.root` configuration options are to be set manually.

 #### CMake & generator configuration